gablilli/gablilli/README.md

 - 🌱 I’m currently learning javascript and python (and react)
 - 🍳 Cooking websites rn..
 - 📫 How to reach me - gablilli@proton.me/gabriele@lilli.eu.org
+- 💻 Setting up selfhosted docker compose services in the free time..
 - ⚡ Fun fact: I'm an Hackintosher, but I have a Mac Mini!